-Param name Meaning Typical value

-LogID The ID needed to log in to the database. dba (default ID for ASA databases)

-to the database.

-LogPass The password needed sql (default password for ASA
+Param name Meaning Typical value LogID The ID needed to log in to the database. dba (default ID for ASA databases) LogPass The password needed to log in to the database. sql (default password for ASA databases) dbParm A string specifying the Java classes for the driver and the URL for the database.
+For the JConnect driver: Driver='com.sybase.jdbc.SybDriver', URL='jdbc:sybase:Tds:199.1.1.1:999 9/mydatabase'

-to log in to the databases)

-database.

-dbParm A string specifying the For the JConnect driver:

-Java classes for the Driver='com.sybase.jdbc.SybDriver',

-driver and the URL for URL='jdbc:sybase:Tds:199.1.1.1:999

-the database.
-9/mydatabase'

-ļ. Į.